Lessons From The Trenches Of UX Research: An Interview With Brooke Baldwin

 Brooke advises new businesses not to hold back on UX research due to the lack of a large enough user pool.
 Whether it is your friends or family, you can get anyone who matches your typical user persona to review your product (or its prototype) and share their feedback.
 What’s important is to pick people who you know will not shy away from telling you the truth.

-Brooke stresses the fact that when you are starting out, it is natural to want to hear just positive reviews about something you’ve poured your heart and soul into.
-However, fighting that urge, as well as the urge to tell people how to use your product, is the hardest part.
-It is important for you to fight the urge to intervene; let the user figure out your design by themselves and tell you their honest opinion.
+Brooke stresses the fact that when you are starting, it is natural to want to hear just positive reviews about something you’ve poured your heart and soul into.
+However, fighting that urge and the urge to tell people how to use your product is the hardest part.
+You need to fight the urge to intervene; let the user figure out your design by themselves and tell you their honest opinion.